 Most people are born with a slightly crooked nasal septum, but it is often never noticed.
 In some people, the deviation is visible early in life.

 Some people develop a deviated septum (also called deviated nasal septum, or DNS) as a result of trauma to their nose.
-It can be anything – car accidents, sport, tripping over or just a bump while playing around.
+For example: a car accident, sport, tripping over or just a bump while playing around.

 Deviated septum symptoms

 Most people with a deviated septum have no symptoms at all, but some people may have:

 - a blocked nose, which may be just one nostril, or may change from one nostril to the other

 Some people also experience more general symptoms, such as: